farukustunel/bitirmetezi/src/MaterialsandMethods.rst

 Libraries-Best candidates
 -------------------------

-• After choosing the references, we want to see which reads in our files mapped with the references.
-If we can filter the reads, we will have a better chance to follow out assembly process.
+• After choosing the reference plasmids, we want to see which reads mapped to them.
+This will allow us to filter the reads, and keep only the ones that will have a better chance to be assembled properly.
+The idea is to filter out the reads that may be part of the host DNA.

 In the first line, ``bwa`` creates an index for the reference file.
 In the second line, the alignment process occurs and ``-R`` parameter allows us to configure the header line of the output ``sam`` file.
 In the following line, ``fixmate`` sub-command provides to fill in mate coordinates from a name sorted alignment.
 In the last line, ``fixmate`` output sorted with ``sort`` sub-command.

 .. code-block:: bash
    :linenos: